Brewers vs. Rockies Player Props Betting Odds

-Player props are listed for Christian Yelich and Ryan McMahon, among others, when the Milwaukee Brewers host the Colorado Rockies at American Family Field on Tuesday at 8:10 PM ET.
+The Milwaukee Brewers host the Colorado Rockies at American Family Field on Wednesday at 2:10 PM ET.
+Those looking to place a player prop bet can find odds on Christian Yelich, Ryan McMahon and others in this matchup.

 Bet on this matchup or its props with BetMGM!